Alya11salem/Alya11salem/README.md

 - 🎮 I’m interested in gaming and character design.
--  I’m currently learning DS and GA.
+-  I’m currently learning Data Science and GA.
 - 📫 You can reach me via 📇:alyamanqour@gmail.com

 <!---